Hope D

-Hope Defteros (born 1999/2000), known professionally as Hope D, is an Australian singer-songwriter and musician from Brisbane, Queensland.
-Defteros won Queensland Music Awards in 2020 and 2021. and is best known for her single "Second", released in 2020.
+Hope Defteros (born 1999/2000), known professionally as Hope D, is an Australian singer-songwriter and musician from Brisbane.
+Winning Queensland Music Awards in 2020 and 2021, she has released one EP – Cash Only (2021), and one studio album – Clash of the Substance (2023).

 Career

+Early singles and Cash Only

 In late 2019, Defteros released her debut single "Swim", which led her to be a finalist for the Billy Thorpe Scholarship.
-In 2020 she released three further singles: "Second" and "Common Denominator", and "Miscommunicate", in the lead-up to her February 2021 EP entitled Cash Only.
+She also took out the Emerging Artist award at the 2020 Queensland Music Awards.

+In March 2020 she released her second single, "Second", which she described was about: "a period of time in my life where I was going out partying too frequently and not being able to recall much from the night before".
+It ended up polling at number 69 in the Triple J Hottest 100 of 2020, marking her first appearance in the annual countdown.

-Defteros has performed at Splendour in the Grass, St Jerome's Laneway Festival, and King Street Crawl.
-She won the Emerging Artist award at the 2020 QMusic Awards.
+Her next singles "Common Denominator" and "Miscommunicate" were released in 2020, promoting her debut EP, Cash Only (2021).
+Throughout 2020 and 2021, Defteros performed at Splendour in the Grass, St Jerome's Laneway Festival, and King Street Crawl.

+Clash of the Substance

 On 17 September 2021, Hope D released "Happy Hangover", a song co-written with close friend G Flip.
-In a press statement, Hope D said the song is about "fully tripping out and having experiences that will later become nostalgic".

-In July 2022, Hope D released "Emerald" and announced the forthcoming release of debut album, Clash of the Substance.
+Defteros said the song is about "fully tripping out and having experiences that will later become nostalgic".
+In July 2022, she released "Emerald" and announced the forthcoming release of her debut studio album, Clash of the Substance, which came out on 10 February 2023.